Kasheftin/formula-parser/README.md

 }
 ````

-Here's the full [extended token generator code](https://github.com/Kasheftin/formula-parser/shared/src/extendedTokens.ts) covered with [tests](https://github.com/Kasheftin/formula-parser/shared/src/extendedTokens.spec.ts).
+Here's the full [extended token generator code](https://github.com/Kasheftin/formula-parser/blob/master/shared/src/extendedTokens.ts) covered with [tests](https://github.com/Kasheftin/formula-parser/blob/master/shared/src/extendedTokens.spec.ts).

 ## Basic input highlight

 We are going to implement a very simple input highlight.
 It will not involve anything like contenteditable or external editors.
 We just cover the textarea with an absolutely positioned div and add colored content there.
-Then make the textarea input itself transparent, but not the cursor or selection.
+Then make the textarea input transparent, but not the cursor or selection.
 The main difficulty is to align texterea input and hovered content.
 The font and all the sizes should match, as well as word wrap behavior.
 The following rules must be applied to the covering div to reproduce the textarea behavior:
 ````css
 .input-textarea, .input-highlight-cover {
   padding: 4px;